Don't let VAT get you in a flap

 For more tips on handling VAT, contact our experts.

 Please note: all information is given in good faith.
-Please check with your accountant or business adviser on the VAT regulations that apply to your business.
+Please check with your accountant or business advisor on the VAT regulations that apply to your business.